microsoft/BotBuilder-Samples/samples/javascript_nodejs/40.timex-resolution/README.md

+﻿# timex resolution

-﻿This sample shows code to manipulate TIMEX expressions.
+This sample shows code to manipulate TIMEX expressions.

 # Concepts introduced in this sample
 ## What is a TIMEX expression?
 A TIMEX expression is an alpha-numeric expression derived in outline from the standard date-time representation ISO 8601.